-If you would like to link to the Knowledge ase directly from your website without using the widget, you can do that too.
+If you would like to link to the Knowledge Base directly from your website without using the widget, you can do that too.
 You can find the link under:

 Admin > Knowledge Base

-How to create and publish new Knowledge Base articles
+How to create and publish new KB articles

 Creating Knowledge Base articles is the same as other types of items.
 You create them by clicking the “add” button in the top blue bar and selecting “Knowledge Base article”.